 Be Positive.
 If you’re facing a problem, turn it around and take it as an opportunity.
 What can you do to solve the problem?
 Be optimistic about it.
 Once you’ve solved that little obstacle, learn from it and utilize it to improve yourself.

 Find a Mentor.
-Look for someone who you admire – an entrepreneur, a musician or anyone who inspire you.
+Look for someone who you admire – an entrepreneur, a musician or anyone who inspires you.
 What makes them great?
 What are the traits you admire the most about them?
 Use that to motivate you – if they can do it, you can too!

 Choose the People Around You.
 There’s a saying that goes, “surround yourself with the right kind of people”.
 I mean, would you really want to hang with a Debbie Downer?
 Surround yourself with people who will lift you up.
 Mindsets are contagious so it makes a lot of sense to find people who share the same passion or support you.